Industry Schools FE/HE Site: Industry Site: Schools Site: FE/HE Site: Mobile

 Battery Producer Compliance

 We are a member of the Battery Producer Compliance scheme, a national collection and treatment service for all types of batteries.
-It is a legal requirement for producers and retailers selling over 32kg of batteries per year to take back batteries from their customers.
+It is a legal requirement for producers and retailers selling over 32kg of batteries per year to take back used batteries from their customers.

-Rapid Electronics is working with the Battery Producer Compliance scheme to help dispose of used batteries.
-We have the facility on site to dispose of batteries in a safe and environmentally friendly way.
+We have the capability on site to dispose of batteries in a safe and environmentally friendly way.
 Please contact us in advance to arrange the safe disposal of your used batteries.
-Customers who do not live locally can also take advantage of the Battery Producer Compliance scheme.
-The following information will help you find your local Company that will dispose of your batteries free of charge:

 Battery Producer Compliance FAQs